1414 Degrees highlights strong platform progress at 2025 AGM

 Read the full ASX Release here.

-Expansion into next-generation battery materials with breakthrough silicon nanoparticle technology
+Expansion into next-generation battery materials with silicon technology

-Expansion into next-generation battery materials with breakthrough silicon nanoparticle technology
+Expansion into next-generation battery materials with silicon technology

 We have taken a major step into the next generation of clean energy storage, securing an exclusive global licence from The George Washington University (GW) for a breakthrough silicon nanoparticle technology (SiNTL) designed to improve lithium-ion battery performance.